TLDR

 We've seen this pattern before:

-- Google went from a clean search box to AdWords and AdSense and now funds everything from YouTube to Waymo with that cash.
+- Google went from a clean search box to AdWords and now funds everything from YouTube to Waymo with that cash.

 - Meta turned social feeds into a direct response machine that drives performance budgets globally.

-- Amazon realized that being the start of product search is itself ad inventory and built a massive retail media business on top.
+- Amazon realized that being the start of product search was a monetizable position, then created ad inventory and built a massive retail media business on top.

 How ChatGPT Ads Differ from Google, Meta, and Amazon